 A good syllabus serves multiple purposes.
-In the most general sense, it is a reference document.
+In the most general sense, it is a reference document and a teaching tool, see The Syllabus as a Teaching Tool.
+The syllabus is the first step in creating a welcoming course climate.
 It indexes the important elements, events and policies for the course.
 It’s also a planning document, helping both instructors and students stay on track.
 The syllabus can also help set the tone for the course; a well-organized, legible syllabus puts students at ease because it suggests that the professor has been thoughtful in her choices for the course.

 What Goes into a Good Syllabus?

-- Instructor information (office, office hours, phone, email, website)
+- Instructor Information: Office, office hours, phone, email, etc.

-- Course goals/objectives (what will the students learn from this course? list specific learning outcomes the course is intended to produce.
-“By the end of this course, students will be able to…”)
+- Student Learning Outcomes: What will students gain from this course?
+Begin your list of learning outcomes with “By the end of this course, students will be able to…”, and connect outcomes to …

 - Academic Integrity – A recommended Statement to include on syllabus is found in the second paragraph under “UMBC Statement of Values for Academic Integrity” on the UMBC Academic Integrity webpage.

-- Student Support /Disability Services – SSS Statement Recommended for UMBC Course Syllabi (Word)
+- Student Support /Disability Services Statement – SSS Statement Recommended for UMBC Course Syllabi

 How Do I Get Started?